A note on the Hurwitz problem and cone spherical metrics

 \section{Hurwitz numbers}

-Two branched covers $f_1 \colon X_1\to Y$ and $f_2 \colon X_2\to Y$ between compact Riemann surfaces are said to be {\it weakly equivalent} if there exist two biholomorphic maps $\widetilde g \colon X_1\to X_2$ and $g \colon Y \to Y$ such that $f_2\circ \widetilde g = g\circ f_1$, and {\it strongly equivalent} if the set of branched points in $Y$ is fixed once and forever and one can take $g = id_{Y}$.
-The {\it weak} ({\it strong}) {\it Hurwitz number} of a branch datum is the number of weak or strong equivalence classes of branched covers realizing it.
-The {\it simple Hurwitz numbers} are those strong Hurwitz numbers with respect to branch data with form
+Two branched covers $f_1 \colon X_1\to Y$ and $f_2 \colon X_2\to Y$ between compact Riemann surfaces are said to be {\it weakly equivalent} if there exist two biholomorphic maps $\widetilde g \colon X_1\to X_2$ and $g \colon Y \to Y$ such that $f_2\circ \widetilde g = g\circ f_1$.
+They are deemed {\it strongly equivalent} if the set of branched points in $Y$ remains fixed, and one can choose $g = id_{Y}$.
+The {\it weak} (resp. {\it strong}) {\it Hurwitz number} of a branch datum is the count of weak (resp. strong) equivalence classes of branched covers realizing it.
+The {\it simple Hurwitz numbers} specifically refer to those strong Hurwitz numbers associated with branch data in the form

-Long ago Mednykh in \cite{Me84, Me90} gave some general formulae for the computation of the strong Hurwitz numbers, but the actual implementation of them is rather elaborate in general.
-Lando-Zvonkin \cite[Chapter 5]{LZ04} made a systematic exposition on how to compute simple Hurwitz numbers for target ${\Bbb P}^1$ in terms of intersection numbers on moduli spaces of curves.
-Moreover, they also gave enumeration of polynomial rational functions ${\Bbb P}^1\to {\Bbb P}^1$ in terms of the Lyashko-Looijenga mapping.
-Monni-Song-Song \cite{MSS04} used algebraic methods to compute the simple Hurwitz numbers with respect to branch data of form $\{(2,1,\cdots,1),\,\cdots,\, (2,1,\cdots, 1)\}$ for arbitrary source and target Riemann surfaces and found the generating function for such simple Hurwitz numbers.
-Dubrovin-Yang-Zagier \cite{DYZ17} gave a polynomial-time algorithm of computing these simple Hurwitz numbers for target surface ${\Bbb P}^1$.
-Quite recently, Petronio \cite{Pet19, Pet20} and Petronio-Sarti \cite{PetSa19} computed explicitly the weak Hurwitz number for certain branch data consisting of three partitions and having target surface ${\Bbb P}^1$ by using a combinatorial method based on Grothendieck's dessin d'enfants.\\
+Long ago, Mednykh in \cite{Me84, Me90} provided general formulae for computing strong Hurwitz numbers, though their actual implementation is generally intricate.
+Lando-Zvonkin \cite[Chapter 5]{LZ04} systematically expounded on how to compute simple Hurwitz numbers for the target ${\Bbb P}^1$ in terms of intersection numbers on moduli spaces of curves.
+Furthermore, they presented an enumeration of polynomial rational functions ${\Bbb P}^1\to {\Bbb P}^1$ in terms of the Lyashko-Looijenga mapping.
+Monni-Song-Song \cite{MSS04} employed algebraic methods to compute simple Hurwitz numbers concerning branch data of the form $\{(2,1,\cdots,1),\,\cdots,\, (2,1,\cdots, 1)\}$ for arbitrary source and target Riemann surfaces, deriving the generating function for such simple Hurwitz numbers.
+Dubrovin-Yang-Zagier \cite{DYZ17} presented a polynomial-time algorithm for computing these simple Hurwitz numbers for the target surface ${\Bbb P}^1$.
+Quite recently, Petronio \cite{Pet19, Pet20} and Petronio-Sarti \cite{PetSa19} explicitly computed the weak Hurwitz number for specific branch data consisting of three partitions and having the target surface ${\Bbb P}^1$, utilizing a combinatorial method based on Grothendieck's dessin d'enfants. \\